amirhnajafiz/graphhub/app/docs/System Security/5_auth.md

 ### Using Master passwords

 A master password is used to encrypt all other passwords.
 The focus on creating one strong password.
+When using it, user password choices will no longer be constrained by memorability concerns.
+As a result, a user can create random passwords for any domain, encrypt it using the master password and store it anywhere.

 ### Benefits of password managers